-Google introduced Sitemaps in 2005, followed a year later by Yahoo and Microsoft (now known as Bing) in a rare collaborative initiative known as the “Sitemaps Protocol.”
-The good news for webmasters is that, as a uniform standard supported by the largest (U.S.) search engines, you only need to build one XML Sitemap!
+Google introduced Sitemaps in 2005, followed a year later by Yahoo and Microsoft (now known as Bing) in a rare collaborative initiative known as the “Sitemaps Protocol."
+The good news for webmasters is that, as a uniform standard supported by the largest (U.S.) search engines, you only need to work on one XML Sitemap generation.
+In this introductory guide, we’ll discuss best practices and share resources for optimizing your website’s search performance with XML Sitemap generation.

 As Web crawlers work by following links, Google Webmaster Tools (GWT) guidelines recommends the creation of Sitemaps if your site: